Amri91/route-v/readme.md

 ```

 ## Description
-This package lets you register functions (e.g. middlewares) for the same route and chooses the matching function based on the provided version number in the url or header (or another place you define).
+This package lets you register functions (e.g. middlewares) for the same route and chooses the matching function based on the provided semver version provided.
-Assuming versions are semver versions and by default supports getting the version from the url and expects functions to look like express or koa middlewares.
+By default this package supports getting the version from the url and expects functions to look like Koa or Express middlewares.
 Check the config section below to change this behavior.
+This package has been tested in Koa, but it does not depend on it, it should work on express just as well and possibly other frameworks.

 ## Usage
 ```